RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Channel-Stuff/Editing Channel Permission Overwrites.md

 Edit Channel Permission Overwrites {#editingpermissionoverwrites}
 =============
-- Execute the `DiscordCoreAPI::Channels::editChannelPermissionOverwritesAsync()` function, while passing it a data structure of type `DiscordCoreAPI::EditChannelPermissionOverwritesData`.
+- Execute the `Channels::editChannelPermissionOverwritesAsync()` function, while passing it a data structure of type `EditChannelPermissionOverwritesData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp